sharma-swati/Opportunistic/README.md

 ### What you are scored on
 The grade for this task will be seperated into 3 categories
 - **Feature selection, and evaluation**.
 You will be required to explain why certain features were incorporated. empiric evaluation (e.g: mutual information) or a logical explanation for a group of features (e.g: age, geneder are included as demographics, as certain types of cancer affect certain demographics with higher probability.
 As can be seen [here](https://gis.cdc.gov/Cancer/USCS/DataViz.html)).
 - **Preprocessing and feature engineering**.
 Writing your own preprocessing code, explain why you chose a specific imputation technique, or changed the features in a certain way.
-You can support you argument with previous research don
+You can support you argument with previous research done on the topic or with your own experimentation.
+- **Predictive modeling**.

 ## File list:
 - **nhanes.py:** implementation of the data preprocessing logic as well as definition an example dataset.